James Daly (footballer): Club career

-Stevenage

 Daly joined fellow League Two club Stevenage on a free transfer on 2 June 2021.

-Woking

 On 2 June 2022, Daly agreed to join National League side, Woking on a one-year deal following his release from Stevenage.

+On 29 June 2023, Daly signed a two-year contract with Harrogate Town.

+In February 2024, Daly joined National League club Aldershot Town on loan until the end of the season.

+On 2 July 2025, Daly joined National League side Yeovil Town.

 Personal life

-James has a twin brother, Joel, who is also a footballer and appeared for Whitehawk and Haywards Heath Town.
-He currently plays for Tiffin Dragons.
+James has a twin brother, Joel, who is also a footballer and currently plays for Whitehawk.